JaapRood/vry/README.md

 //  }
 ```

-### var isTypeInstance = type.instanceOf(maybeInstance)
+### var isTypeInstance = state.instanceOf(maybeInstance)

-Returns a boolean indicating whether the passed value is an "instance" of this type.
+Returns a boolean indicating whether the passed value is an "instance" of this state.

 - `maybeInstance` - any value